ton-community/ton-docs/docs/v3/guidelines/smart-contracts/get-methods.md

 }
 ```

-Returns the transaction's sequence number within a specific wallet.
-This method is primarily used for [replay protection](/v3/guidelines/smart-contracts/howto/wallet#replay-protection---seqno/).
+Returns the sequence number of the transaction within a specific wallet.
+This method is primarily used for [replay protection](/v3/guidelines/smart-contracts/howto/wallet#replay-protection---seqno).

 #### get_subwallet_id()